-When a household applies for fuel assistance and was eligible in a different county previously (in the early months of the same fuel season), the current county will complete the eligibility process.
+When a household applies for fuel assistance and was eligible in a different county previously (in the early months of the same fuel season), the current Human Service Zone (HSZ) will complete the eligibility process.
 The eligibility will be based on the cost of heating at the time of the application.